Best Tips for Visiting Disney World with Grandparents

 Which Disney World attractions are must-dos for multigenerational families?

 There’s a good chance the grandparents visited Disney World themselves as children.
-Help them relive those special childhood memories (or, if it’s their first time, make brand new ones) by visiting classic attractions like Dumbo the Flying Elephant or Peter Pan’s Flight.
-Once you’ve had your fill of nostalgia, visit some of Disney’s newer lands like Pandora – The World of Avatar and Star Wars: Galaxy’s Edge and the attractions that lie within.
+Help them relive those special childhood memories (or, if it’s their first time, make brand new ones) by visiting classic attractions like Dumbo the Flying Elephant, Tom Sawyer Island, or Peter Pan’s Flight.
+Once you’ve had your fill of nostalgia, visit some of Disney’s newer lands like Pandora – The World of Avatar, and Star Wars: Galaxy’s Edge and the attractions that lie within.
+Be sure not to miss out on the Na’vi River Journey in Pandora!

-Of course, the most important part of any Disney World trip is to have FUN, and multigenerational Disney World vacations are no exception.
+Of course, the most important part of any Disney World trip is to have a good time, and multi-generational trips to Disney are no exception.
 The kids will get some much-needed quality time with the grandparents, you’ll all get a little rest and relaxation, and the whole family will create cherished, lifelong memories with Mickey Mouse and all his friends.

 If you’re looking for additional Disney information, don’t miss these tips for your first Disney World vacation.